-- 1. Establish procedures for leaving class (e.g., Will a pass be required?
-Should a student who is very distressed be escorted to the support room?) and for returning to class before the end of the period.
-If a student remains in the support room at the end of the period, be sure notice is provided to the classroom teacher for that period as well as the next one.
-Such actions ensure that the school has accurate knowledge about student whereabouts.
-In the immediate aftermath of a death, limit off-grounds privileges if indicated and establish procedures to clear students prior to leaving school grounds during the school day. - More extensive services will be needed in the immediate aftermath of a schoolwide crisis.
-Consider having support and counseling services available to students and school personnel before, during and after school hours in the immediate aftermath. - 3.
-Plan for ongoing and long-term services to be available to students.
-If the death was due to a school crisis, plans should be made for commemoration and memorialization, especially at the time of the anniversary of the death(s) (Further guidelines on memorialization and commemoration).
-Additional services should also be planned for dates and events may serve as triggers for grief of students or staff, such as graduation, the prom, athletic events (if the deceased was an athlete) etc. - 4.
-Have substitute teachers available that can rotate among classes to allow teachers to seek supportive services in teacher/staff support rooms during school hours. - 5.
-If the death(s) are associated with a crisis that has impacted the community, consider some support services for parents at school in the immediate aftermath. - 6.
-School counselors, school nurses, school psychologists and school social workers can help teachers identify risk factors and signs of distress that may indicate the need for mental health services above what is offered at school.
-As with any counseling services, parents should be notified if additional services are recommended. - 7.
-Especially after traumatic losses (e.g., suicide or homicide), be proactive and set the tone for students to seek out counselors if they have troubling thoughts.
+In the immediate aftermath of a death, limit off-grounds privileges if indicated and establish procedures to clear students prior to leaving school grounds during the school day.

+- " More extensive services will be needed in the immediate aftermath of a school-wide crisis.
+Consider having support and counseling services available to students and school personnel before, during and after school hours in the immediate aftermath. - " Plan for ongoing and long-term services to be available to students.
+If the death was due to a school crisis, plans should be made for commemoration and memorialization, especially at the time of the anniversary of the death(s) (Further guidelines on memorialization and commemoration can be found online at grievingstudents.org/modulesection/commemoration-and-memorialization.)
+Additional services should also be planned for dates and events that may serve as triggers for grief of students or staff, such as graduation, the prom, athletic events (if the deceased was an athlete), etc. - " Have substitute teachers available that can rotate among classes to allow teachers to seek supportive services in teacher/staff support rooms during school hours. - " If the death(s) are associated with a crisis that has impacted the community, consider some support services for parents at school in the immediate aftermath. - " School counselors, school nurses, school psychologists and school social workers can help teachers identify risk factors and signs of distress that may indicate the need for mental health services above what is offered at school.
+As with any counseling services, parents should be notified if additional services are recommended. - " Especially after traumatic losses (e.g., suicide or homicide), be proactive and set the tone for students to seek out counseling and support staff if they have troubling thoughts.
 Encourage students to identify friends they may be concerned about.
-These include students who have suicidal thoughts or have made threatening statements.
+These include students who have suicidal thoughts or have made threatening statements. - 5.
+Guidelines for Identifying Students Who May be at Higher Risk for Emotional Distress: - " Students who were close friends of the deceased - " Students who shared a class with the deceased.
+Have a member of the crisis team follow the deceased student's schedule to help determine classmates that may benefit from extra attention. - " Students who shared extracurricular activities with the deceased - " Students who shared a similar characteristic with the deceased.
+This will depend on the circumstances of the death (e.g., chronic illness - other students with chronic illness; suicide after bullying - students who may be bullied or who had pre-existing depression; car accident - students that have recently received their driving licenses; or pedestrian accident - students who walk to school). - " Students with a troubled or strained relationship with the deceased